 Group therapy: Group therapy is another aspect of the inpatient treatment process that Valley Behavioral feels aids in a child’s recovery to wellness.
 These group sessions are held on a daily basis where patients meet together to discuss a variety of topics based on things that they are struggling with or need to process through.
 Rehabilitation groups are held twice daily and recreational groups are held at a minimum of three days per week.

-Family therapy: At Valley Behavioral, we recognize how crucial the role of family involvement is in order for any type of treatment to be successful and we actively encourage consistent family participation.
-During inpatient treatment, family therapy sessions will occur at least once each week.
+Family therapy: At our behavioral health rehab center, we recognize how crucial the role of family involvement is in order for any type of rehabto be successful and we actively encourage consistent family participation.
+During inpatient rehab, family therapy sessions will occur at least once each week.
 If the patient or the patient’s family members request additional sessions, they will be held at the discretion of the therapist.
 Family visitation time is made available twice per week, but family members are able to call their loved ones at any time.

 Experiential therapy: In an attempt to incorporate all aspects of our patients’ well-being into the treatment process, we offer therapeutic recreational programs that are designed to stimulate, develop, and reinforce interests and health patterns.
 This also helps children practice appropriate social interaction and behaviors.